mpprasanthi/mpprasanthi/README.md

 I am passionate about working with large datasets, querying them using SQL to extract the required data, transforming them to the required format by doing data cleansing & finally loading them back for dashboarding purposes using the **Tableau** data visualization tool.
 Being detail oriented helps me to isolate the problems & find ways to improve them.

+Currently, I am pursuing Amazon's Silver Lining program to become a cloud engineer by working on different AWS services.